Our Therapeutic Model

 - Help all professionals working with the child ensure that the child and their behaviour is understood and that the child feels as safe as is possible at home, in school, and in social activities

-Through Dyadic developmental parenting, our children begin to build a safe relationship through their key worker.
+Through therapeutic parenting, our children begin to build a safe relationship with their key worker.
 This role is essential to our children healing and being able to survive emotionally when they leave Rafiki Mwema.

 A key worker will model what a child should expect from other human beings and show how to respond productively when this expectation is not met.